Wadi Qelt: Christian tradition

-A tradition holds that this is the place in the desert where Joachim, the father of the Virgin Mary, has prayed to be blessed with a child and received the promise from God's angel, as narrated in the apocryphal Proto-Gospel of James.
-A Cave of St Anne, inhabited by hermits until a few decades ago, is connected to this tradition.
+According to Christian tradition, this is the place in the desert where Joachim, the father of the Virgin Mary, prayed for a child and received a promise from God's angel, as narrated in the apocryphal Proto-Gospel of James.

 St. George's Monastery, also connected to the Marian tradition, is built into the wadi cliffs a short distance upstream from the Cave of St Anne.

 History

 Bronze Age and Iron Age

 Qubur Bani Isra'in are very large Bronze-Age stone structures, which rise from a rocky plateau overlooking Wadi Qelt.

 Hellenistic and Roman periods

 Several aqueducts have been found along the stream, the oldest dating to the Hasmonean period (2nd century BCE).
 The aqueducts transported water from three main springs, down to the plain of Jericho.

 The winter palaces of Hasmonean kings and Herod the Great stood at the lower end of the valley, where it reaches the Plain of Jericho.
 A structure within the Hasmonean royal winter palaces, identified by its excavator, Ehud Netzer, as a synagogue, is now known as the Wadi Qelt Synagogue, is believed to be one of the oldest synagogues in the world-- although its identification as a synagogue is contested by many scholars.

 During the First Jewish war with Rome, insurgent leader Simon bar Giora is said to have held out in caves in this valley, known formerly as the Pharan brook.